Willie Geist: Career

-In 2019, Geist participated with Jenna Bush Hager in a special episode of How Low Will You Go, that aired on the Today Show.
+In 2019, Geist participated with Jenna Bush Hager in a special episode of How Low Will You Go that aired on the Today Show.

+In 2024, Geist appeared as a fictionalized version of himself on the twelfth season of the HBO show Curb Your Enthusiasm.

+On January 22, 2025, Geist hosted the first Sunday Sitdown LIVE at New York's City Winery, interviewing comedian Nate Bargatze in front of a sold-out crowd that traveled from across the country.
+An edited version of the conversation aired on Sunday TODAY.

+Geist was selected by Saturday Night Live creator Lorne Michaels to host the one-hour preshow for "SNL50: The Anniversary Special" on February 16, 2025.

+On March 12, 2025, Geist filled in for Kelly Clarkson as host of The Kelly Clarkson Show.

+In 2025, it was reported that Geist will continue hosting Sunday Today and co-hosting Morning Joe once the corporate separation of MSNBC from NBC News is complete.

 Personal life

 On May 24, 2003, Geist married his high school sweetheart Christina Sharkey, in Humacao, Puerto Rico.
-The couple has a daughter, Lucie Joy, and a son, George William.
+The couple has two children.
 He is an Independent.

 Geist sits on the board of the Michael J. Fox Foundation for Parkinson's Research.
 His father, former New York Times columnist and CBS News journalist Bill Geist, has Parkinson's disease.

-Geist also is a board member at Operation Mend, an organization at UCLA Medical Center that provides free surgery and care to America's most severely injured military veterans.
+Geist is a board member at Operation Mend, an organization at UCLA Medical Center that provides free surgery and care to severely injured military veterans.

 On November 7, 2021, Geist ran the 50th annual New York City Marathon to raise money for the Michael J. Fox Foundation.
-He finished his first marathon in 3:58:23 (the average time for a man his age is 4:11:45) and raised more than $500,000 for Parkinson's Disease research, entirely in small donations.
-Geist ran part of the race carrying a friend's engagement ring and handed it to him along the course in Central Park where his friend then proposed.
+He finished his first marathon in 3:58:23 and raised more than $500,000 for Parkinson's Disease research, entirely in small donations.